chakra-ui/chakra-ui/.changeset/polite-boxes-thank.md

 ---
-"@chakra-ui/react": patch
+"@chakra-ui/react": minor
 ---

-Prevent screen reader from reading the separator
+- **Breadcrumb**: Prevent screen reader from reading the separator
+- **Toast**: Added toast queuing when the max limit is reached:
+  - New toasts were queued instead of dropped
+  - Queued toasts were shown when space became available
+  - Queue cleared when all toasts were removed